rxwen/codex.nvim/README.md

 - **Claude not connecting?** Check `:ClaudeCodeStatus` and verify lock file exists in `~/.claude/ide/` (or `$CLAUDE_CONFIG_DIR/ide/` if `CLAUDE_CONFIG_DIR` is set)
 - **Need debug logs?** Set `log_level = "debug"` in opts
 - **Terminal issues?** Try `provider = "native"` if using snacks.nvim
+- **Local installation not working?** If you used `claude migrate-installer`, set `terminal_cmd = "~/.claude/local/claude"` in your config.
+Check `which claude` vs `ls ~/.claude/local/claude` to verify your installation type.
+- **Native binary installation not working?** If you used the alpha native binary installer, run `claude doctor` to verify installation health and use `which claude` to find the binary path.
+Set `terminal_cmd = "/path/to/claude"` with the detected path in your config.

 ## Contributing